MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 Now, we have everything we need to create the new Azure Pipeline.
 You can close this instance of VSCode, or just return in the other instance (the one open at the root `c:\Dev\gab2019`).

 Let's commit, and push all our changes.
-That should trigger the existing Azure Pipeline, but that doen's matter.
+That should trigger the existing Azure Pipeline, but that doesn't matter.
 We will create a new one.

+## Create a New Azure BuildPipeline

+In the Azure DevOps portal, click on the Pipeline icon in the left menu-bar, and select the *New Build pipeline* option.

+![secondPipeline][secondPipeline]

+This time we will need to use the classic editor, otherwise the azure-pipeline.yml file will be selected automatically.

+![UseClassic][UseClassic]

+Select your repository, and click the *Continue* button.
+If you are using Azure Repos, everything should be fine.
+If you are using GitHub, just do the selection like previously.

+Now it's time to select the *YAML* option in the template list.

+![yaml][yaml]

+To configure the template, click on the [...] button.
+Then select the `build-AzFunc.yml` file and click the *OK* blue button.

+![SelectYamlFile][SelectYamlFile]

+You can now click the *Save & queue* button to start the build.

-## Create a New Azure Pipeline
+## Create a New Azure Release Pipeline

-In the Azure DevOps portal, click on the Pipeline icon in the left menu-bar, and create a new Build pipeline.
+In the Azure DevOps portal, click on the Pipeline icon in the left menu-bar, and select Release.
+Click *New Release pipeline* option.
+This time you will need to create two artifacts, one for each build pipeline.
-When ask for the YMALin ADO create new build pipeline using yaml and **target **\GABCDemo-FuncApp\*.csproj/app/build.yaml**, it should trigger on every commit (CI)
-   1. yaml should target the csproj of the app (may need adjustment depending on location)
-1. Commit code to repo...

-2. in ADO create new build pipeline using yaml and **target lab6/app/build.yaml**, it should trigger on every commit (CI)
-   1. yaml should target the csproj of the app (may need adjustment depending on location)
-3. in ADO create release pipeline using generated artifact from yaml, it should trigger when build is done (CD)
----
+![TwoArtifacts][TwoArtifacts]

+> !!
+IN PROGRESS !!

 ## Time to test our work